UNSW-Redback-Racing/DAQ-Technical-Assessment/README.md

 While we expect you to reasonably attempt all parts, we understand that some themes may have differing scopes relative to each other.

 Each theme has a corresponding directory.
-Please consult each respective `README.md` within each directory for specific task instructions.
+Please consult each respective `docs/README.md` file within each directory for specific task instructions.

 ## Resources

-Please refer to the `README.md` files within each theme directory to find resources specific to the theme.
+Please refer to the `docs/README.md` file within each theme directory to find resources specific to the theme.

 ### Cloud CI/CD